Cul-Dude/Handwritten-Digit-Prediction/README.md

-# Handwritten Digit Classification
+# HANDWRITTEN DIGIT CLASSIFICATION

 ## Overview
-This project focuses on building a robust machine learning model capable of recognizing handwritten digits from the famous MNIST dataset.
+This project focuses on building a robust machine-learning model capable of recognizing handwritten digits from the famous MNIST dataset.
 Handwritten digit classification is a classic problem in the field of computer vision and pattern recognition, where the goal is to correctly classify digits (0-9) written in various styles by different individuals.

 ## Problem Statement